November 2020 |

-Our products are designed and manufactured to the highest possible standard in tandem with our customer services.
+Our products are designed and manufactured to the highest possible standard in tandem with a high level of customer service.

-Medical Models provides innovative training and education solutions for the global orthopaedics industry.
+Medical Models provides innovative solutions for the global orthopaedics industry.

 At Medical Models, we understand that we have a responsibility to protect and respect your privacy and look after your personal data.

 This Privacy Notice, inclusive of our General Terms of Service, explains what personal data we collect, how we use your personal data, reasons we may need to disclose your personal data to others and how we store your personal data securely.

 For clarity, Medical Models may be both data controller and data processor for your personal data under certain circumstances.

 We must advise that this policy is subject to change, so please check our website on a regular basis for any further changes.

 Data Protection law will change on 25 May 2018